Domain-Specific Language Models (DSLMs): The Next Frontier in AI Precision

 Professional domains have highly specialized vocabularies.
 Medical language includes Latin roots, drug nomenclature, and procedural codes.
 Legal language relies on centuries of Latin maxims, statutory definitions, and precise distinctions between terms that appear identical to laypeople.

 DSLMs are often trained with domain-adapted tokenizers that treat specialized terminology as atomic units rather than splitting them into meaningless subword tokens.
-The string shouldn't be fragmented — it should be understood as a single, semantically rich concept.
+The string thrombocytopenia shouldn't be fragmented — it should be understood as a single, semantically rich concept.

 DSLMs are evaluated against domain-specific benchmarks rather than general-purpose tests like MMLU or HellaSwag.
 A medical DSLM is tested on clinical reasoning tasks, drug-drug interaction prediction, and differential diagnosis quality.
 A legal DSLM is evaluated on statutory interpretation, contract analysis, and citation accuracy.